Hedge fund COMAC stays bearish despite rally

+* Paulson & co cuts share stake in fedex corp by 89.7 percent to 11,000 shares - sec filing

-LONDON Hedge fund COMAC Capital, the $5.2 billion (3.3 billion pound) macro fund run by Colm O'Shea, is bracing for a fresh round of turmoil in European markets, people familiar with the fund said, and is sticking to its bearish strategy despite losing out in this year's rally.
+LONDON, March 27 Hedge fund COMAC Capital, the $5.2 billion macro fund run by Colm O'Shea, is bracing for a fresh round of turmoil in European markets, people familiar with the fund said, and is sticking to its bearish strategy despite losing out in this year's rally.

 London-based COMAC, down more than 5 percent in the period up to mid-March this year, believes the flood of cheap central bank cash into parched markets is only a temporary fix for Europe's ills, and masks the region's poor economic prospects, these people said.